15 Days Everest Base Camp Trek Itinerary (Kathmandu to EBC and Kalapatthar)

 Today you will take an early morning flight from Kathmandu to Tenzing Hillary airport at Lukla.
 Upon arrival, you will meet your guide who will introduce you to the rest of the team and your porters.

 This is the start of your trek as you will walk on a trail that gradually descends to Cheplung village.
 From here, you will get a glimpse of Mt.
 Khumbila, a sacred mountain.
-And further you will gradually descend until you reach Phakding.
+From there, the trail continues gently downhill until you reach Phakding.

 Overnight at a lodge in Phakding.